REGULAR TILE CARE

-To keep your hardwood looking and performing like new, establish a care routine.
+To keep your tile beautiful for a long time, it's best to establish a care routine.
 Sweep your flooring regularly, how often depends on how much traffic the room receives.
-You can also dry mop your hardwood flooring, but don't use any products on your floors without consulting your manufacturer's guide.
+You can also dry mop, damp mop, or wet mop your tile flooring.

 Place mats at entryways and remove your shoes when you enter your home to reduce the amount of dirt tracked onto your flooring.

 WE CARRY THE BEST BRANDS

 Regular sweeping and vacuuming should be done to remove any gritty particles that may scratch your floor.
 A soap less mild detergent in warm water and a damp sponge is all that is needed to restore the fresh look of your ceramic tile flooring.
 Soaps are not recommended since they can dull your floor by leaving a film.
 Avoid using steel wool pads and harsh cleaners that contain chemicals such as acid cleaners, vinegar, etc…they will damage the grout with repeated use.

 *Cleaners you should use are Armstrong’s Once ‘N Done or Aqua Mix Tile Cleaner (Available at Joseph’s Flooring)

 - Do not walk on your newly installed tile for the first 24 hours.
 This time is critical for the proper curing and bonding of the tile adhesive.

 - Floor protectors on your furniture will help protect the floor and reduce possible tile damage.

 - Concrete is a great subfloor to go over with tile.
 Keep in mind that it also expands, contracts, and cracks, which may cause the tile to crack, have hollow spots, or both.
 These conditions can’t be controlled or warranted by the tile contractor.
 This may occur and are assumed risks of the homeowner or builder.